sandusmaranda/cs230/overview.md

 **Course Discussion.** This semester we will be using Piazza for CS230 for class discussion.
 The system is catered for you to get help from your peers.
 That is, the course staff will **not** be monitoring it for questions---they will be available to help you in person, at office hours.
 We encourage you to post questions or comments that are of interest to students in the course.
 Please do not post significant amounts of Java code (i.e. more than one or two lines of code) in your messages on the group!
 Answering questions is one of the best ways to learn something, so try to answer each other's questions.
 Also, as a reminder, there are no such things as stupid questions, and the act of formulating your question carefully is also an important part of the learning process.
 Writing is thinking.
 So please don't be shy to ask any question that might pop up. **You are also encouraged to use Piazza to find people to join a study group.** Please plan to check Piazza on a daily basis.

 **Textbook.** Regular readings will be assigned from the required text, Java Foundations, by Lewis, DePasquale and Chase.
 We will be using the 2nd edition though if you have access to a newer edition that's fine.
 A digital copy of the textbook is linked from the course schedule.
-You're expected to read the relevant chapters from the textbook **before** coming to class, and before starting the assignments.
+It is strongly recommended that you read the relevant chapters from the textbook **before** coming to class, and before starting the assignments.
+If you've never read a textbook before and you'd like to chat with someone about tips on how to do that effectively, don't be afraid to reach out to the course staff!

 **Slides.** In the syllabus, each lecture is linked to class slides.
 If you would like to use them to keep notes feel free to print them before class or just download them on your device.
 Please note that the slides linked on the syllabus are not intended to be fully-fledged notes for each class.
 They are starting slides that you can expand on during class, when you take your own notes (as such, some of the slides might contain blanks).
 Moreover, please expect that the slides may be tweaked by the instructors before class.